joshpeterson/DevelopingConcurrentSoftware/IntroductionToTools/Tools.md

 Tools for this course
 =====================
-The following tools will be used in this source:
+The following tools will be used in this course:

 1. Visual Studio Express 2012 for Windows Desktop
 2. Git